HannahhoHe/Fear-ReFactor-Mask-R-CNN-Transfer-Learning/README.md

 # FobiaPhilter
-Insight Data Science Project -
-This is a data project that can mask the clown images from YouTube video!
+Insight Data Science Project - this is a data product that can mask the clown face from YouTube video!